colintwh/python/readme.md

 ## Topics:

-The basic concepts you'll need to write programs in Python are organised in the following chapters
+The basic concepts you'll need to do analytics operations in Python are organised in the following chapters

    1. [Introduction to Python](https://github.com/colintwh/python-basics/blob/master/introtopython.ipynb)
    2. [Functions](https://github.com/colintwh/python-basics/blob/master/functions.ipynb)